Israel test-fires missile as Iran debate rages

 Meridor lambasted as "unconscionable" a flurry of newspaper and television discussions, triggered by a front-page report in the biggest-selling Yedioth Ahronoth daily, about the possibility that Netanyahu and Barak were secretly planning, against the counsel of their security chiefs, to attack Iran.

 Three other members of the inner cabinet similarly denounced the Israeli media on Wednesday.
-None denied the speculation outright, and one minister, Benny Begin, accused former Defense officials of leaking classified information.
+None denied the speculation outright, and one minister, Benny Begin, accused former defence officials of leaking classified information.

 "SERIOUS THREAT"